 RESOURCES FOR MUSICIANS

 I want to make it as easy as possible for artists to take their music career to the next level.
 To do that, they need the best resources and knowledge to help them along the journey.
-I have compiled a list of resources that I think will help musicians and bands at any stage of their career.
+I have compiled a list of the best books, podcasts, videos, and courses that cover topics that are related to a career in in the music industry.
+These resources will help musicians and bands at any stage of their career.

-If you have anything else you think would be beneficially other musicians, email me at firstname.lastname@example.org, and I will add it to the list!
+If you have anything other resources for musicians you think would be beneficial, email me at email@example.com, and I will add it to the list!
 Happy learning~

 What Stage are You In?

 Book / YouTube